The Sea (novel): Reception

+Critical reception

 The poet Michael Longley expressed admiration for The Sea, and described Banville as "a wonderful writer".
 During an interview conducted several years after the death of his friend Seamus Heaney, Longley recalled: "I remember Seamus saying when The Sea came out, he said to me, 'Isn't it wonderful to be part of a culture that produces prose as good as that?'
 I told Banville what Heaney had said.
 Do you know what Banville said to me?
 'Did he really say that?
 Did he?!'"
 Longley munched upon a biscuit, and added: "We're all like schoolboys, really".

 Awards and nominations

 The novel won the Booker Prize for 2005.
 The selection of The Sea for the Booker Prize was a satisfying victory for Banville, as his novel The Book of Evidence was shortlisted in 1989 but lost to The Remains of the Day by Kazuo Ishiguro.
 Ishiguro was again on the shortlist in 2005 with his novel Never Let Me Go.
-In fact it was reported in The Times that they had whittled the shortlist down to those two novels and it was only the chair John Sutherland's casting vote that decided the winner.
+In fact, it was reported in The Times that they had whittled the shortlist down to those two novels and it was only the chair John Sutherland's casting vote that decided the winner.
 The choice of Banville as winner of the award was not seen as a populist choice, causing Banville to ponder: "If they give me the bloody prize, why can't they say nice things about me?"
 Banville's surprise win was described by Boyd Tonkin as "possibly the most perverse decision in the history of the award", though others defended the choice, citing the lyrical, stylistic prose as making the book worthy of the award.

 In his acceptance speech Banville expressed his pleasure at a work of art winning the prize, a statement that led to him being accused of arrogance.
 He later explained, "Whether The Sea is a successful work of art is not for me to say, but a work of art is what I set out to make.
 The kind of novels that I write very rarely win the Man Booker Prize [as it was then referred to], which in general promotes good, middlebrow fiction."

 Rick Gekoski, one of the Booker judges who argued for The Sea, later wrote in its defence: "'It is a work of art, in the tradition of high modernism, and I'll bet it will still be read and admired in 75 years".